Acsigen/sysadmin-playground/Linux/vi.md

 ## Prerequisites

-This guide shows you the basic of basics, I usually use ```nano``` but if you find yourself in a situation where nano, or any other editor is not available, you can use the commands in this guide.
+This guide shows you the basic of basics.
+I usually use ```nano``` but if you find yourself in a situation where nano, or any other editor is not available, you can use the commands in this guide.

 ## Basic commands